moeghaf/Cell-ECM-Graphs/README.md

 ![Method Overview](Figure_1.png)

+## Cell-ECM graphs was developed on Python 3.12.3
 ## Usage Examples
 ### Python Notebook:
 For a simple tutorial using a single ROI in Python, refer to the [Lung_CEG notebook](tutorial/Lung_single_ROI.ipynb).